MurrayEfford/secrdesignapp/readme.md

 along with other minor improvements.

-Click this link to run secrdesignapp 1.2 in your web browser from a University of Otago server:
+Click this link to run secrdesignapp in your web browser from a University of Otago server:

 [secrdesignapp](https://www.stats.otago.ac.nz/secrdesignapp)

-Simulations may run faster on your own machine, and the GitHub version is always the latest (now secrdesignapp 1.3).
+Simulations may run faster on your own machine, and the GitHub version is always the latest.
 There is also a limit to the number of concurrent users on the server.
 To run in a local R session directly from GitHub, first install R packages 'shiny' and 'shinyjs'; then paste and run this code at the R command prompt:

 ```r
 library(shiny)